billgraziano/xelogstash/README.md

 ## <a name="building"></a>Building the Application

 * The application is currently built with GO 1.14.2
+* The tests can be run with `go test .\...`
+* Building for Windows is best accomplished by running `goreleaser --rm-dist` (or adding `--snapshot` to test)
+* Building for Linux is best accomplished by running `./build.sh` from Linux.
+I use WSL2 with Ubuntu 20.04.
 * SQLXEWriter can be built with `go build .\cmd\sqlxewriter`
 * XELogstash can be built with `go build .\cmd\xelogstash`
-* A home grown build system is provided by running `PSMake.cmd 1.0` (or whatever the version you want applied).
-That will build the executables, apply the GIT information, and build all the supporting files into a `deploy` directory.
-* The tests can be run with `go test .\...`

 ## <a name="linux"></a>Linux and macOS Support